PhilEZad/SSD-Exam-2024/README.md

 Create three new secrets.
 Each with the name of jwt, hash and database.
 Ensure it follows the key-value pairing with the key name of **key**.

-For the database, make the value the entire connection string to the database—and make sure the password matches the password set in the .env file.
+For the database, make the value is the entirety of the connection string to the database — ensure the password matches the password set in the .env file.
 ```
 jwt:
 key - secret